upem-scala-2018/course4-common-functional-typeclasses/PITCHME.md

 # Bibliographie

-- How to make ad􏰀hoc p olymorphism less ad hoc
+- How to make ad􏰀hoc polymorphism less ad hoc
 - Monads for functional programming